June 21st marks the celebration of International T-shirt day!

-This ad portrayed two men in separate photos, the first looking uncomfortable in his tradition undershirt with buttons which were falling off and looking sloppy, the second of a man with a mustache and smoking a cigar in what is now the modern-day long-sleeve crew-neck T-shirt.
+This ad portrayed two men in separate photos, the first looking uncomfortable in his traditional undershirt with buttons that were falling off and looking sloppy, the second of a man with a mustache and smoking a cigar in what is now the modern-day long-sleeve crew-neck T-shirt.

 Cooper Underwear Company was pushing “The Bachelor Shirt” and advertised with the slogan “No Safety Pins-No Needle-No Thread-No Buttons.”

-The concept caught on quick, and shortly after the U.S. Navy began requiring undershirts with no buttons for their sailors.
+The concept caught on quickly, and shortly after the U.S. Navy began requiring undershirts with no buttons for their sailors.